THE TOURISM INDUSTRY

-The Canadian Tourism Commission was formed in 1995.
+The Canadian Tourism Commission (rebranded Destination Canada) was formed in 1995.
 The Canadian Tourism Commission Act was assented to in October 2000, which made the Commission a special operating agency.
 The change in legal status was meant to give the Commission more flexibility and freedom to partner with the tourism industry and the federal government to sustain a vibrant national tourism industry.

 For more on the Commission read the: Canadian Tourism Commission Act